 Irregular Menstrual Cycle

-Red-tinged discharge or brown discharge, or blood-in discharge can occur at various times during the menstrual cycle.
+Red-tinged, brown, or blood-in discharge can occur at various times during the menstrual cycle.
 Some women may notice red, pinkish discharge or spotting a few days before and after their periods.

 What does it mean when your discharge is pink?
 The human papillomavirus (HPV) is the leading cause of the majority of cervical cancers.